The Lipizzan horse

 A compilation of the adventures of Tell with his white beauty Napolitano about two years at his side.

-La Voie sarde and Desert of Entremont The Imposter Pouzilhac garden The Tower Lussan The Tower
+La Voie sarde and Desert of Entremont The Imposter In Pouzilhac gardens, The Tower this seems not Napolito, long maned and Andalusian At Lussan, The Tower

-The seekers of the soul, faucher Dordogne - Perigord The stallion at Arlempdes Misalliance and Pass
+The seekers of the soul The stallion Misalliance and Pass

-Stand in only for the endshot, the fall off Middle and right picture: 4 leggs off the ground.
-Stallion and Bloodbrothers (end of season)
+Stand in only for the endshot, the fall off.
+Middle and right picture: 4 leggs off the ground.
+Bloodbrothers (end of season)

-The princess and Four Horsemen Opedde le vieux in the Four Horsemen
+The Princess and The Four Horsemen Opedde le Vieux in the Four Horsemen

-Opedde le Vieux The Moor 1 and 2 The physisian
+Opedde le Vieux The Moor 1 and 2 Perouges, The physician

-The Bet 9 Albion 6 Tell's horse and Dantes
+The Bet 9 Albion 6 Tell's horse and Dantes, Epierre - Alps